Top 10 Car Insurance Companies in the United States by Market Share

 Well, at the end of the day, there are probably more differing opinions than there are insurers.
 We’re not kidding.
 Just look at this list of car insurance companies to get but a taste of what’s out there.

-But action speaks louder than words…and “action” may be best described as putting your money where your mouth is.
+As the adage goes, action speaks louder than words.
+In this case, “action” may be best described as putting your money where your mouth is.

 Since we pride ourselves on the “truth” here at TTAI, we feel we should point out that the top insurers for market share are also the top advertising insurers in the U.S.

-Let’s face it; advertising works…why else would these insurers collectively spend over a BILLION dollars annually to tell you how great they are.
+Let’s face it; advertising works…why else would these insurers collectively spend over a BILLION dollars annually to tell you what types of coverage they have, how they can save you money with cheap rates, and in general how great they are.
+Fortunately, some of these ads are super entertaining as well.

 [See how much insurers spend on advertising – the numbers will astound you.]